Peperworx/fluxion/docs/getting_started/index.md

 ---

 Fluxion provides a very flexible and extensible API.
 This comes at the cost of much more verbose initialization logic, all of which is covered in this chapter.
+All of the code samples used in this chapter are contained in the `getting_started` example on GitHub.

 ## Adding Fluxion To Your Project